fhdk/kickshaw/README.md

 # Kickshaw - A Menu Editor for Openbox

-This is my git mirror of [Kickshaw](https://savannah.nongnu.org/projects/obladi) used for primarily for Arch packaging
+This is my git mirror of [Kickshaw](https://savannah.nongnu.org/projects/obladi) used for primarily for Manjaro packaging

 ## INSTALLATION